freddye83/OpenSprinkler-Arduino/README.md

 OpenSprinkler-Arduino is a fork of Ray's OpenSprinkler code thats amended to use alternative hardware:

 - Arduino Mega 2560 (Arduino MCU that can handle compiled code size of around 60K)
-- Your choice of ethernet (there are two versions of code in the repository):
+- Your choice of ethernet - the code can be configured in the 'OpenSprinkler_Arduino.h' file for:
 	Wiznet W5100 Ethernet with onboard SD Card or Enc28j60 ethernet with external SD card
 - Freetronics LCD Keypad Shield